turper2024/cultural-mechanics/README.md

 it even when your question does not mention an analogy, if a controlled comparison can clarify a mechanism, expose a boundary, or suggest a possible test.
-It also contains explicitly labelled mappings to selected neighbouring theories, including Julian Jaynes and Joscha Bach.
+It also contains explicitly labelled mappings to selected neighbouring theories, including Julian Jaynes and Joscha Bach, and the discourse theory of Torfing, Laclau, and Mouffe, together with Venkatesh Rao's account of script unraveling.
 It should pair the inventory with the primary theory source and must not treat resemblance as evidence.